Revisiting the Neural Tangent Kernel: the role of large width and depth: Limiting kernel as depth increases

 In order to better understand the theoretical insights from the previous section, we empirically evaluate the convergence rates of $\bar{\Theta}_{\infty}^{(L)}$, $\rho^{(L)}$ and $\eta$ as $L$ increases.
-We illustrate this convergent behavior in figure~\ref{fig:convergence_rates}, where we generate a dataset $X$ and a point $x$ from the uniform distribution ($n_0 = 128$) and we canonically project them to the sphere.
-We then plot the evolution of the values for depths $L=1,\dots, 10$.
-Each curve in the plots corresponds to a different pair of inputs (either from $X $ or between $x$ and $X$; e.g. $\bar{\Theta}_{\infty}^{(L)}(x_i, x_j)$).
-It is immediate at first glance that both $\rho^{(L)}$ and $\eta^{(L)}$ converge to a fixed value rather quickly as the depth increases.
-In contrast, from the plot of $\bar{\Theta}_{\infty}^{(L)}\left( X X^\top \right)$, while it is seemingly the case that off-diagonal values converge to some value stricly smaller than $1$, Theorem~\ref{thm:convergence_theta_bar} demonstrates that they converge to $1$.
-The convergence rate is extremely slow and it is possible to observe this directly in the proof of the theorem: $K$ is taken to be much larger than $L$, and given an approximation threshold of $0< \delta \ll 1$, the exponential approximation to $(1 - \delta)^{K+1}$ requires that $K \delta \gg 0$, i.e. $K$ is much larger than $\frac{1}{\delta}$.
-The convergence rate to $1$ is therefore extremely slow.
-While we do not explore any other kernels experimentally, we refer the reader to the list of criteria in this section to derive any other candidate to explore its convergence properties.
+We illustrate this convergent behavior in Figure~\ref{fig:convergence_rates}, where we generate a dataset $X$ and a point $x$ from the uniform distribution ($n_0 = 128$) and we canonically project them onto the sphere.
+We then plot the evolution of these values for depths $L=1,\dots, 30$.
+Note that this depth limit is sufficient to show convergence.
+Each curve in the plots corresponds to a different pair of inputs (either from $X $ or between $x$ and $X$; e.g., $\bar{\Theta}_{\infty}^{(L)}(x_i, x_j)$).
+It is immediately apparent that both $\rho^{(L)}$ and $\eta^{(L)}$ converge to a fixed value rather quickly as the depth increases.

-Note that \citet{bietti2020deep} and \citet{li2024eigenvalue} tell us that the representation power of $\Theta^{(L)}_{\infty}$ does not change as $L \to \infty$.
-However, if we apply our limiting result to the mean-field regime of \citet{chizat2018global}, we find that each particle approaches the deterministic limit by inspection of Proposition~\ref{prop:jacot_f_infty} and Theorem~\ref{thm:rde}.
-It is therefore possible to analyze the many-particle limit of very wide and deep fully-connected neural networks since these are well approximated by $f_\tau$ for a proper stopping time $\tau$~\citep{li2024eigenvalue}.
-In addition, the proof technique of Theorem~\ref{thm:rde} can be adapted to other kernels that arise from other architectures such as CNNs.
+In addition to the synthetic dataset $X$, we perform the same experiment on the MNIST dataset~\citep{lecun2010mnist}, whose tensors are converted to vectors that are normalized to lie on the sphere.
+Data points are chosen uniformly at random from the training set; we use sampling without replacement to guarantee that data points are not colinear.
+We report the results in Figure~\ref{fig:convergence_rates_mnist}.